Sub-IoT/Sub-IoT-Stack/docs/_docs/building.md

 # MS Windows support

 While the above is written for Unix OS's (GNU/Linux and Mac OS X) it works on MS Windows as well.
-On MS Windows you should install the mingw32 compiler and use the "MinGW32 Makefiles" generator option when running cmake.
-Finally, you should use the `mingw32-make` command instead of `make`.
+On MS Windows you should install WSL, Windows Subsystem for Linux, to be able to build the code without any problems.

 # Unittests on native platform